influxdata/docs-v2/content/v2.0/query-data/guides/sql.md

 - [Join SQL data with data in InfluxDB](#join-sql-data-with-data-in-influxdb)
 - [Use SQL results to populate dashboard variables](#use-sql-results-to-populate-dashboard-variables)
 - [Sample sensor data](#sample-sensor-data)

+If you're just getting started with Flux queries, check out the following:

+- [Get started with Flux](/v2.0/query-data/get-started/) for a conceptual overview of Flux and parts of a Flux query.
+- [Execute queries](/v2.0/query-data/execute-queries/) to discover a variety of ways to run your queries.

 ## Query a SQL data source
 To query a SQL data source: